Insurance allows you to pay a little each month in exchange for a lot of protection in the event of a car accident or damage to your home.

 No-fault: This term refers to an insurance policy where you are covered for any losses by your own insurance company, regardless of who is at fault in an accident.
 So if you are in a "No-Fault" state, that means even if the other driver is at fault and you suffer injury, your insurance company pays for your injuries instead of the other driver's insurance.

-Personal Injury Protection (PIP) coverage: PIP insurance covers the cost of medical bills for you and your passengers in the event of an accident and normally covers work loss of varying percentages or amounts also.
+Personal Injury Protection (PIP) coverage: Required auto coverage in some states, PIP insurance covers the cost of medical bills for you and your passengers in the event of an accident and normally covers work loss of varying percentages or amounts also.

 Physical damage coverage: This term defines the combination of comprehensive and collision coverage and is more accurate than using "full coverage".